MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Let’s make the next set of Five-Star Celebrations something that we all support and enjoy.

-We need the people who oppose Medicare Advantage see our successes in multiple settings and work to extend those successes to everyone.
+We need the people who oppose Medicare Advantage to understand and see our successes in multiple settings and work to extend those successes to everyone.